 The Packard Fellowship Program seeks to keep reporting requirements to a minimum for active Fellows.
-However, because this award is dependent upon satisfactory research progress, Fellows must file annual narrative and financial reports.
+However, because this award is dependent upon satisfactory research progress, Fellows must file annual narrative reports and a final financial report.

-- The narrative report must be filed online (fellows.packard.org) by October 15 of each year and consists of a brief, two-page description of research progress, a publication list, and updated curriculum vitae information. - The financial report must be submitted by December 31 of each year and should outline actual expenditures and the award balance for the reporting period, as well as cumulative figures for the entire grant period.
+- A narrative report must be filed online (fellows.packard.org) by October 15 of each year and consists of a brief, two-page description of research progress, a publication list, and updated curriculum vitae information. - A final financial report must be submitted by December 31 of the final year of the Fellowship.
+The report should outline actual expenditures for the entire grant period.
 The financial report should be submitted by a university's financial office on behalf of the Fellow.